 Having to make an accessible site is not a punishment – it’s a duty and an opportunity.
-Don’t forget that if your site is easier for everyone (not just those with disabilities) to use it is also easier for them to buy from you.
-And often web accessibility really does make it easier for everyone to use the site and improves engagement.
+Don’t forget that if your site is easier for everyone to use (not just those with disabilities) then it is also easier for them to buy from you.
+Ensuring web accessibility makes it easier for everyone to use the site, which improves engagement.

 So what do you do next?
 Well, there are some options; keep reading.

 Key Areas Your Site is Failing at Accessibility

-In the article at the top about a sued Shopify website, they identify key areas where your site is likely breaking the rules.
+The article above about the Shopify website that got sued for not being accessible identified key areas where your site is likely breaking the rules.
 (All of these are also shown in my own UX and Accessibility article.)
 These faults, listed in no particular order, apply to all website platforms:

 - You use color as the only means to convey a functionality on the site, without a backup like text.
 This means colorblind people will struggle.
 Older visitors can also struggle if the contrast is too low.

 - Primary keyboard navigation is not set up for your main navigation elements, which is necessary for blind users to use your site.

 - Videos – no closed captions or don’t have transcripts linked.

 - No alt and title information on images, so blind users are unable to understand what an image is.

-- There are mistakes in your HTML code that make it harder for screen readers (the software that reads websites to blind users) to interpret and read your site.
+- There are mistakes in your HTML code that make it harder for screen readers to interpret and read your site.

 Accessible WordPress Websites

 I’m not gonna lie, WordPress is one of my favourite platforms.
-Although it started out primarily for bloggers, it has long become integrated to many business and e-commerce websites of all kinds and stripes.
+WordPress started out primarily for bloggers, but it has long become integrated to many business and e-commerce websites of all kinds and stripes.
 The WordPress Accessibility Coding Standards state that “All new or updated code released in WordPress must conform with the WCAG 2.0 guidelines at level AA.”
 You can read more about it or even get involved yourself helping out or testing code on the Make WordPress Accessible.